champsproject/ldds/paper/paper.md

 \mathcal{L}\left(\mathbf{x}_0,t_0,\tau\right) = \int_{t_0-\tau}^{t_0+\tau} g(\mathbf{x}(t);\mathbf{x}_0) \, dt
 \end{equation}

-Different versions of the Lagrangian descriptor exist in the literature where the positive function $g$ used varies.
-These alternative definitions include the use of trajectory arclength, the p-norm of the vector field of the dynamical system, the classical action of Hamiltonian mechanics, etc. The approach provided by Lagrangian descriptors for revealing phase space structure has also been adapted to address discrete-time systems (maps) and stochastic systems.
+Different versions of the Lagrangian descriptor exist in the literature where the adopted positive function $g$ varies.
+These alternative definitions include the use of trajectory arclength, the p-norm of the vector field of the dynamical system, the Maupertuis' action of Hamiltonian mechanics, etc. The approach provided by Lagrangian descriptors for revealing phase space structure has also been adapted to address discrete-time systems (maps) and stochastic systems.

 This open-source package incorporates the following features:

-* Analysis of two-dimensional maps with LDs.
+* Computation of LDs for two-dimensional maps.
 * Study of the phase space structure of two-dimensional continuous dynamical systems with LDs.
-* Calculation of LDs for a system of two stochastic differential equations with additive noise.
+* Computation of LDs for a system of two stochastic differential equations with additive noise.
 * Computation of LDs on two-dimensional phase space planes for Hamiltonian systems with 2 or more degrees of freedom (DoF).
 * Application of LDs to Hamiltonian systems with 2 DoF where the potential energy surface is known on a discrete spatial grid.
 * Computation of LDs from a Spatio-temporal discretization of a two-dimensional time-dependent vector field.
-* Extraction of the invariant stable and unstable manifolds from the LD scalar field values.
+* Visual extraction of the invariant stable and unstable manifolds from the LD scalar field values.
 * Addition to time-dependent external forcings for two-dimensional continuous dynamical systems.
 * Different definitions for the Lagrangian descriptor function found in the literature.

-All the different features of the module, and their usage, are illustrated with examples included in the form of Jupyter notebooks.
-These interactive tutorials would help the user better understand how to set up a model dynamical system to which LDs is applied, and present him/her with different options for visualizing the results obtained from the analysis.
-We believe that these resources provide useful material for the development of an effective learning process that could motivate the integration of this tool into his/her research/academic projects.
+All the different features of the module, and their usage across different settings, are illustrated through Jupyter-notebook tutorials.
+These tutorials would help users better understand how to set up a model dynamical system to which LDs is applied, and present them with different options for visualizing the results obtained from the analysis.
+We believe that these resources provide useful material for the development of an effective learning process that could motivate the integration of this tool into users' research/academic projects.
 Moreover, this will surely encourage future contributions from the scientific community to extend the features and applicability of this software package to other areas.

 ### Example systems {#examples}